MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Devinstall-Script-Option.md

 ### Parameter `PyEnvironmentName`

 This optional parameter allows to specify the name of the CNTK Anaconda environment that will be created during the installation process.
-By default the environment will be named `cntkdev-py<PyVersion>`, where PyVersion is being replaced by the content of the <PyVersion> parameter to this script.
+By default the environment will be named `cntk-py<PyVersion>`, where PyVersion is being replaced by the content of the <PyVersion> parameter to this script.
 If this parameter is specified by you, no version substitution in the environment will be performed.

 Example:
 ```